Hit-and-Run Victim Attorney in Dallas, Amarillo, and Abilene

 Even if a driver who hits you is convicted in a criminal courtroom, you will still need to file a civil suit to recover damages from them.
-Criminal prosecutors are not responsible for getting crime victims compensation for their damages after a hit and run.
+Criminal prosecutors are not responsible for compensating crime victims for damages after a hit and run.
 If you were the victim of a hit and run, you should call the attorneys at Hernandez Law Group right away.
-We’ll make sure that the responsible party is held accountable for the damages you incurred.
+We’ll ensure that the responsible party is held accountable for your incurred damages.

 How to Report a Hit and Run

-After a hit and run, you should follow the same steps you would after any accident.
+After a hit and run, you should follow the same steps after any accident.
 The first step is to immediately write down any defining features that may help the police find the perpetrator’s vehicle.
 Important features include the color, make, model, and license plate of the vehicle.
-If there were any witnesses, ask them if they noted any defining features as well.
+If there were any witnesses, ask them if they noted any defining features.

 What should I Do if my Car was Hit while Parked?

 If your car was hit while parked, you should call the police.
-Next, see if there were any witnesses that saw the collision or cameras around that caught footage of the accident.
-The police will be able to take witness statements and – if there are cameras around – request the footage from those cameras.
+Next, see if any witnesses saw the collision or cameras around that caught footage of the accident.
+The police can take witness statements and – if there are cameras around – request the footage from those cameras.

 Hit-and-Run Accident Attorney in Texas

-If you were hit by a driver who fled the scene of the accident, contact Hernandez Law Group today.
-Juan Hernandez is board-certified to practice personal injury law in the state of Texas.
+If you were hit by a driver who fled the accident scene, contact Hernandez Law Group today.
+Juan Hernandez is board-certified to practice personal injury law in Texas.
 Only 2% of attorneys have received this important certification.
-He and his team are the ones to turn to if you want to receive full compensation after being the victim of a hit and run.
+He and his team are the ones to turn to if you want to receive full compensation after being the victim of a hit-and-run.
 Contact us today to schedule a consultation.
 We have offices in Dallas, Abilene, and Amarillo.